2016 Ford EcoBoost 400

-The 2016 Ford EcoBoost 400 was a NASCAR Sprint Cup Series race held on November 20, 2016, at Homestead-Miami Speedway in Homestead, Florida.
-Contested over 268 laps – extended from 267 laps due to an overtime finish, on the 1.5 mile (2.4 km) oval, it was the 36th and final race of the 2016 NASCAR Sprint Cup Series season.
+The 2016 Ford EcoBoost 400 was a NASCAR Sprint Cup Series race held on November 20, 2016, at Homestead–Miami Speedway in Homestead, Florida.
+Contested over 268 laps – extended from 267 laps due to an overtime finish – on the 1.5 mi oval, it was the 36th and final race of the 2016 NASCAR Sprint Cup Series season.
 Jimmie Johnson won the race, and with it his seventh career Cup championship, tying him with Dale Earnhardt and Richard Petty for the most Cup Series championships of all time.

-It also marked the final race for Sprint as the series sponsor, having been the Cup Series’ title sponsor since 2008, after buying out Nextel in late 2005.
+It was the final race for Sprint as the series sponsor, having been the Cup Series' title sponsor since 2008, after buying out Nextel in late 2005.
 Monster Energy replaced Sprint as title sponsor for the series for 2017.

-This was the final race for Hall of Fame inductees Tony Stewart and Carl Edwards.
+The race was also the last for future Hall of Famers Tony Stewart and Carl Edwards, as well as the final in the Cup Series for Michael Annett.

+With NASCAR introducing stage racing in all three national touring series in 2017, this was the last points-paying race in any of those series to be run as a single segment.

 Report

 Tony Stewart's final race

-The race marked the final start of three-time Sprint Cup Champion Tony Stewart after a farewell tour (of which he missed the first nine races due to a Non-NASCAR racing accident), which took place a year after that of Jeff Gordon.
-Despite missing the first nine races due to a non-NASCAR racing accident, Stewart made the Chase with a win at Sonoma, but was eliminated in the first round.
-He started this race 11th, but finished 22nd.
+The race marked the final start of three-time Sprint Cup Champion Tony Stewart after a farewell tour (of which he missed the first nine races due to a non-NASCAR racing accident), which took place a year after that of Jeff Gordon.
+Despite missing the first nine races, Stewart made the Chase with a win at Sonoma, but was eliminated in the first round.
+He started the race 11th, but finished 22nd.

-Background

-Homestead-Miami Speedway, the track where the race was held.

-Homestead-Miami Speedway is a motor racing track located in Homestead, Florida.
-The track, which has several configurations, has promoted several series of racing, including NASCAR, the Verizon IndyCar Series, the Grand-Am Rolex Sports Car Series and the Championship Cup Series.

-From 2002 until 2019, Homestead-Miami Speedway hosted the final race of the season in all three of NASCAR's series: the Sprint Cup Series, Xfinity Series and Camping World Truck Series.
-Ford Motor Company sponsored all three of the season-ending races; the races had the names Ford EcoBoost 400, Ford EcoBoost 300 and Ford EcoBoost 200, respectively, and the weekend was marketed as Ford Championship Weekend.
-The Xfinity Series had held its season-ending races at Homestead from 1995 until 2019.